Christopher-Allen-21/psu-workout-tracker-front-end/README.md

 # PSU Masters Sample Final Project

-- **Objective** - To design, develop, and deploy a project that demonstrates your skills and knowledge of web development
+- **Objective** - To design, develop, and deploy a project that demonstrates skills and knowledge of web development

 # For Frontend / Backend Reference